Pierre Matisse (1869-1954) owned a Cézanne (1839-1906) canvas of Three Bathers for almost 40 years.

 In 1936, Matisse donated this painting to the Petit Palais, Musée des Beaux-Arts de la Ville de Paris asking that it be hung with care in a prominent place.
 This is where it still is.

-There is an earlier version of the canvas which Pierre Matisse bought in the Barnes Foundation in Philadelphia.
+In the Barnes Foundation, Philadelphia, there is an earlier version of the canvas which Pierre Matisse bought.
 Below.

 This is what Matisse said about the canvas which he owned.